thomasgallo/mono_slam_tensorflow/README.md

 Now it is possible to achieved monocular slam using a phone camera.

 ### Module <ros_people_object_detection_tensorflow>
-1. Install all the prerequisitie :
+1. Install all the prerequisites :
-- I will use tensoflow-gpu so you need to be sure you have all the drivers for you graphic card.
+- I will use tensorflow-gpu so you need to be sure you have all the drivers for you graphic card.
-- You need to install CUDA : please follow this [tutorial](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
+- You need to install CUDA (if you have nvidia card): please follow this [tutorial](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
-- you need to have python2 on you computer :
+- you need to have python2 on your computer :
 ```
 $ sudo apt update
 $ sudo apt install python-dev python-pip